-I have a separate tutorial for the car cake and you can read all about it here.
+I have a separate tutorial for the Nissan GTR car cake and you can read all about it here.
 This post is specifically for the cupcakes.

-Unlike the cake which was fully covered in buttercream and butter icing, I used fondant for the cupcakes.
-And to match the overall theme, I used a mix of white and black fondant along with edible images of Nissan GTR logo to decorate the cupcakes.
+Unlike the cake which was fully covered in buttercream and butter icing, I used fondant for these cupcakes.
+And to match the overall theme, I used a mix of white and black fondant along with edible images of Nissan GTR car logo to decorate the cupcakes.

 These cupcakes were so easy to decorate, anyone can make them.

-I started by getting the edible images ready.
+- I started by getting the edible images ready.
 I ordered the images to be cut into circles that were almost half the size of the diameter of the cupcakes casings.
-I ordered these a few days in advance so that I could have them delivered to me before my order due date.
+These images were ordered a few days in advance so that I could have them delivered to me before my order due date.

-And I repeated the process for the remaining 3 cupcakes by alternating the black and white fondant background colors.
+- And I repeated the process for the remaining 3 cupcakes by alternating the black and white background colors.

-And that was pretty much how decorated these Nissan GTR cupcakes.
-Wasn't that super straightforward?
+And that was pretty much how decorated these Nissan GTR car cupcakes.
+Wasn’t that super straightforward?